 Thirst can mask as hunger

-South asian man drinking water
+South Asian man drinking water

 There are other times when I’m craving something sweet or salty, and before I rush to satisfy that want, I drink a glass of water.
 Sometimes you’re thirsty, but your body gives you hunger cues instead.
 5-10 minutes later, I get caught up in work, talking to a friend or colleague, and realize that I wasn’t actually craving a snack at all.
 Test this out for yourself and see if it works for you.